oskarhane/suber/README.md

-# suber
+# suber - a message bus compatible with Redux middlewares
-A global message / event bus prepared for usage in combination with other bus systems.
-For example Redux to take advantage of the Redux ecosystem for handling side effects, but without having to store everything in the Redux global store.
+A message bus / pubsub prepared for usage in combination with other bus/pubsub systems.
+For example, Redux to take advantage of the Redux ecosystem for handling side effects, but without having to store everything in the Redux global store.